rgoldsto/sbsc/README.md

   numOpinions X gamma

-  numRounds X evidenceI
+  numRounds X evidenceIntegration

-  probO X gamma
+  probOut X gamma

   probOut X evidenceIntegration

-  weightO X evidenceI
+  weightO X evidenceIntegration

 For each of these simulation classes, we calculate 5 measures for the networks:

   Average Performance: The average quality of opinions of the agents in a population

   Percentage Best: The percentage of agents who have the best (highest ranked) opinion